hl7au/au-fhir-childhealth/pages/_includes/extensions.md

 # {{ page.title }}

-These extensions have been defined for this implementation guide.
+No extensions have been published at this point.

 {% include list-simple-extensions.xhtml %}